xcoo/ngsv-console/README.md

 Browse `http://localhost:5000`.
 And upload bam/bed files.

-## Load data of human genome
+## 4. Load data of human genome

+You cannot load human genome data into database on NGSV Console.
-Load cytobands and refgenes to MySQL database by the following commandline ngsvtools.
+Load cytobands and refgenes into MySQL database by the following commandline `ngsvtools`.

 ```
 $ ngsv loadcytoband [--dbuser USER] [--dbpassword PASSWORD]